-After the 2007-2008 global financial crisis, increased regulatory oversight of the banking sector resulted in more conservative lending standards and higher capital requirements.
+After the 2007-2008 global financial crisis (GFC), increased regulatory oversight of the banking sector resulted in more conservative lending standards and higher capital requirements.
 The tightened credit and reduced liquidity in the real estate-backed debt market created an attractive opportunity for non-traditional real estate lenders, as yields generally increased.
-This environment has persisted despite being more than a decade removed from the beginning of the 2007-2008 global financial crisis.
-In addition, beginning in early 2020, there was dislocation in credit markets across asset classes as a result of the worldwide COVID-19 pandemic.
-We believe that the ongoing conservatism of the bank market and market volatility has created and continues to create opportunities to identify and invest in attractive commercial real estate debt instruments.
-In this environment, we believe that borrowers will be attracted to stable sources of capital like the Fund with proven execution records.
+This environment has persisted despite being more than a decade removed from the beginning of the GFC.